-Sweet and incredibly delicious, our cheese Knafeh (ka-nee-fah) is a family favorite from Jerusalem that features shredded phyllo dough, ricotta, and mozzarella to create an fascinating dessert swimming in orange-blossom syrup and crushed pistachios
+Sweet and incredibly delicious, our cheese Knafeh pronounced (ka-nee-fah) is a family favorite.
+Made with shredded phyllo dough, ricotta, and mozzarella to create a fascinating dessert swimming in orange-blossom syrup and crushed pistachios.

-This post is made in partnership with Natural and Kosher – All opinions are our own.
-Thank you for supporting the brands that keep the May I Have That Recipe sisters cooking!
+This post is made in partnership with Natural and Kosher - All opinions are our own.
+Thank you for supporting the brands that keep the May I Have That Recipe's sisters cooking!

 It’s that time of year when mealtimes are more relaxed, fresh salads take center stage, and you need a show-stopping dessert that will mesmerize your guests into thinking that you really were in the kitchen all day.
 Enter, knafeh!